-Learn how to write and update a human food safety plan.
-This is the standardized curriculum recognized by the US Food and Drug Administration for training individuals to be qualified to oversee the safe manufacture of human food (PCQI).
+Course fee includes participant FSPCA certificate fee, light breakfasts, breaks, refreshments, lunch, participant guide and workbooks.
+Learn how to write and update an animal food safety plan.
+This is the standardized curriculum recognized by the US Food and Drug Administration for training individuals to be qualified to oversee the safe manufacture of animal food (PCQI).
 The course is a prerequisite for inspectors conducting FDA CGMP inspections.
-Upon completion participants will receive a certificate from the Food Safety Preventative Controls Alliance signed by AAFCO.
-You must be present the entire time to receive a certificate.
+Upon completion participants will receive a certificate from the Food Safety Preventive Controls Alliance signed by AAFCO.
+Participants must be present the entire time to receive a certificate.

-Course lead instructor trained with the FSPCA and holds the FSPCA “Certificate of Training” as Lead Instructor for the FSPCA Preventive Controls for Human Food course, Craig H. Doan (Cert # e9c745a4) is the Chief Food Scientist with Impact Washington.
+Course lead instructor trained with the FSPCA and holds the FSPCA “Certificate of Training” as Lead Instructor for the FSPCA Preventive Controls for Animal Food course, Craig H. Doan (Cert # e9c745a4) is the Chief Food Scientist with Impact Washington-NIST MEP.

 Upon completion, participants will be able to:

-- Create a Preventive Controls Human Food Safety Plan
+- Create a Preventive Controls Animal Food Safety Plan

 - Validate preventative controls

 - Perform required reanalysis of the animal food safety plan

 Successful completion of the course includes a registered certificate of training issued by the FSPCA, AAFCO, IFISH, and IFPTI (proof that the participant was trained under an FDA -recognized curriculum.
 21 CFR Part 507 – Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Food for Animals.

 This course is designed for:

 - Director, VP Food Safety, Managers, Owners, Operator